-While people are adding faux beams to their ceilings I am sharing why we decided to take down the faux wood beam & faux wood ceiling in our farmhouse kitchen & replaced it with a bead board ceiling instead.
+Sharing 3 reasons we decided to take down our faux beam & faux wood ceiling in our farmhouse kitchen & what we replaced it with… DIY & before and after pictures included!

 3 Reasons for Taking Down Our Faux Beam & Faux Wood Ceiling